danilotpnta/IR2-project/README.md

 ### Troubleshooting

-When installing in Snellius you may want to isntall the packages using the `--no-cache-dir` flag.
+When installing in Snellius you may want to install the packages using the `--no-cache-dir` flag.
 This will prevent the installation from using the cache and may solve some issues.

 ```bash
 pip install --no-cache-dir -r requirements.txt